 My takeaway from the experience was this: Anyone can bomb a class (or even a lot of classes) first semester of their 1L year.
 The question is what you’re going to do about it.
 I know from experience that you can turn things around, but it takes humbling yourself to ask for help, then acting on what you learn.

-And that’s why I invite you to join the Second Semester ReBoot camp, if your first-semester results weren’t what you hoped.
-You can do better, I’m sure of it.
+If your first-semester results weren’t what you hoped, you can do better, I’m sure of it.
 Read on to learn more.

 How to Get Better Law School Grades